kinochi/Infrastructure-Utility/README.md

 _dir.py_ lists all files the with top disk usage in the specified path

+NOTE: _dir.py_ has some issues on windows due to permission errors and if granted enough permissions works right

 ### Prerequisites

 Need python version 3.5 .